berkanuslu/hezarfen-unity/GA_README.md

-# GameAnalytics How To
+# How To GameAnalytics

 ## Initialisation

-### Creating a GameAnalytics GameObject

-Open the initial scene the game will load.
-Then select:

-__*Window > GameAnalytics > Create GameAnalytics object*__

-The GameAnalytics object will be placed in the scene you are currently on (remember to __save__ the scene to keep the changes).

-Unity provides the GameObject methods called awake and start.
-First all GameObjects get the awake call.
-When every awake is done then all GameObjects get the start call.

-The execution order for each is __not fixed__.
-The GameAnalytics settings GameObject is initialized in the awake method, but other GameObjects could have had their awake call happen before this.
-Therefore when submitting events from GameObjects in Unity it is recommended to do this after (or inside) the start method.
-This will ensure everything is ready.
-If an event is submitted before initialization then the log will output something like this:
-*Warning/GameAnalytics: Could not add design event: Datastore not initialized*
+From v3.11.0 and onwards you need to manually initialize the SDK by calling:

+`GameAnalytics.Initialize();`

 ### Custom ID

-The SDK will __automatically generate__ a user id and this is perfectly fine for almost all cases.
+The SDK will automatically generate a user id and this is perfectly fine for almost all cases.
 Sometimes it is useful to supply this user_id manually – for example, if you download raw data for processing and need to match your internal user id (could be a database index on your user table) to the data collected through GameAnalytics.
 Note that if you introduce this into a game that is already deployed (using the automatic id) it will start counting existing users as new users and your metrics will be affected.
 Use this from the start of the app lifetime.
 Use the following piece of code to set the custom user id:

-*GameAnalytics.SetCustomId("user1234567879");*
+`GameAnalytics.SetCustomId("user1234567879");`

-__Remember when using custom id you need to set the custom id before initializing GameAnalytics SDK or else it will not be used.__
+Remember when using custom id you need to set the custom id __before__ initializing GameAnalytics SDK or else it will not be used.

-From v3.11.0 and onwards you need to manually initialize the SDK by calling:

-*GameAnalytics.Initialize();*

-from your own GameObject (with script execution order coming after GameAnalytics script’s order if your object is in the same scene as the GameAnalytics object as some code is called on Awake event which needs to be called before initializing the sdk).
+From your own GameObject (with script execution order coming after GameAnalytics script’s order if your object is in the same scene as the GameAnalytics object as some code is called on Awake event which needs to be called before initializing the sdk).

-GameAnalytics supports 5 different types of __events__:
+GameAnalytics supports 5 different types of events:

 - Business
 - Resource